 |Total staff||% female staff|

 This is how the data should appear after rounding and suppression have been applied.
-Hover your mouse pointer over the underlined figures for a description of what has changed.
+Hover your mouse pointer over the content of highlighted cells for a description of what has changed:

 |Total staff||% female staff|